 The delicate, light-diffusing powder has a sheer peachy-pink color which surprisingly works on all skin tones.
 It’s also offered in a matte finish, but I’ve found that the “silk finish” provides the most flattering, natural look which holds up even in muggy North Carolina heat.

 The Lily Lolo Flawless Silk Finishing Powder is $22.
 Find it here.

 The finishing powder is meant to be applied differently than the foundation.
 While I use a densely packed brush to buff the mineral foundation into skin, I use a large, fluffy powder brush to lightly dust the Flawless Silk Finishing Powder over my face.

 The ingredients of the Lily Lolo Flawless Silk Finishing Powder are ridiculously simple: mica, iron oxides.
 It doesn’t take much to make a stunning finishing powder.

-These products are part of my popular guide, the Shopper’s Guide to Natural & Nontoxic Makeup: The 75 Best Products to Up Your Beauty Game.
+These products are part of my popular guide, the Shopper’s Guide to Natural & Nontoxic Makeup.

 *This post is not sponsored.
 All opinions are my own.